transdigiware/blockchain/howto/ibp-console-govern-components.md

 ### Certificate Authorities (CAs)
 {: #ibp-console-govern-components-CA}

 Unlike peers and ordering nodes, which are actively involved in the transaction process, CAs are involved only in the registration and enrollment of identities, and in the creation of an MSP.
 This means that they require less CPU and memory.
-To stress a CA, a user would need to overwhelm it with requests (likely using APIs and a script), or have issued so many certificates it runs out of storage.
+To stress a CA, a user would need to overwhelm it with requests (likely using APIs and a script), or have issued so many certificates that the CA runs out of storage.
 Under typical operations, neither of these things should happen, though as always, these values should reflect the needs of a particular use case.

 The CA has only one associated container that we can adjust:

-* **The CA itself**: Encapsulates the internal CA processes, such as registering and enrolling nodes and users, as well as storing a copy of every certificate it issues.
+* **CA container**: Encapsulates the internal CA processes, such as registering and enrolling nodes and users, as well as storing a copy of every certificate it issues.

 #### Sizing a CA during creation
 {: #ibp-console-govern-components-CA-sizing-creation}

-The CA has only a single container with values that you need to worry about because the values of the gRPC web proxy server cannot be changed.
+As we noted in our section on [How the console interacts with your Kubernetes cluster](#ibp-console-govern-components-iks-console-interaction), it is recommended to use the defaults for these peer containers and adjust them later when it becomes apparent how they are being utilized by your use case.

 | Resources | Condition to increase |
 |-----------------|-----------------------|